-A British bishop has launched an appeal after a historic crucifix was stolen from the site of the 1815 Battle of Waterloo.
+A British bishop has appealed for recognition of the importance of religious symbols for military personnel after a historic crucifix was stolen from a chapel at the site of the Battle of Waterloo in 1815.

 “Battlefields are places where people are called to pray for peace and the fallen, however long ago the fighting took place,” said Bishop Richard Moth of the Military Diocese of Great Britain, CNS reports.

 “The openness to prayer and faith remains widespread among troops today, and the experience of active service very often brings out a religious element even among people who don’t necessarily go to church at home,” he said.

 “So any soldier would be appalled by this immoral theft, which is a terrible shame and disservice to the wider community.”